Sources of ancient Tamil history: Inscriptions

-Cave inscriptions
+Cave

 The 2nd and 13th rock edicts of Ashoka (273–232 BCE) refers to the Pandyas, Cholas, Cheras and the Satiyaputras.
 According to the edicts, these kingdoms lay outside the southern boundary of the Mauryan Empire.
 The Hathigumpha inscription of the Kalinga King, Kharavela, (c.
 150 BCE) refers to the arrival of a tribute of jewels and elephants from the Pandyan king.
 It also talks about a league of Tamil kingdoms that had been in existence 113 years before then.

 The earliest epigraphic records of the Tamil country in Tamil Nadu were found in Mangulam village near Madurai.
 The cave inscriptions, deciphered in 1966, have been dated to the 2nd century BC and record the gift of a monastery by Pandyan king Nedunj Cheliyan to a Jain monk.
 These inscriptions are also the oldest Jain inscriptions in South India and among the oldest in all of India.
 References to Sangam age Chera dynasty are found in Tamil-Brahmi inscriptions of 3rd century CE found on rocks in Edakal hill in Wynad district of Kerala.
 The ancient port city of Thondi is mentioned in inscriptions found in Kilavalavu village near Madurai.
 The early part of the 20th century saw the discovery of about 39 inscriptions in a dozen locations, all near Madurai.
 The most significant of these were the ones at Alagarmalai and Sittannavasal.
 The Alagarmalai inscriptions, dated to the 1st century BCE, record the endowments made by a group of merchants from Madurai.
 Another set of inscriptions from the 2nd century CE, found at Pugalur village near Karur, document the construction of a rock shelter by a Chera king of the Irumporai line for a Jain monk, Cenkayapan.
 Cave inscriptions at Arachalur, dated to the 4th century, provide evidence for the cultivation of music and dance in the Tamil country.
 One of the earliest inscriptional evidence of the chieftains of the Sangam age was found at Jambai, a village near the town of Tirukkoyilur in Villupuram district of Tamil Nadu.
 These inscriptions belonging to the 1st century CE record the grants made by the chieftain Atiyaman Netuman Anci who ruled from Takatur.
 According to epigraphist I. Mahadevan, there were some reservations initially, about the linguistic details in the inscriptions, but further investigations have confirmed their authenticity.
 Inscriptions from the 2nd century CE found at Mannarkoil village in Tirunelveli district contain a reference to a katikai, which could mean an assembly of learned persons or an institution of higher learning.
 An inscription belonging to the early Cholas has been discovered near Tiruchirappalli and has been dated between the 2nd and 4th century.

 An analysis of the geographical sites of these cave inscriptions points to the possibility of the Tamil-Brahmi script having been created at Madurai around the 3rd century BCE and its disseminations to other parts of Tamil country thereafter.